Identifying Efficiency Measures

 Many municipalities and other local and regional public entities find that using the services available through the Mass Save program is the simplest and least costly path to implementing efficiency measures in their buildings.
 Contact your community’s electric and gas account representative(s) or visit the Mass Save website.
 Note that energy conservation projects of $100K or less can typically be pursued directly with utility-contracted vendors (see Guidance ).

 Additionally, municipalities may contract for energy evaluations directly with an auditor.
-Municipalities may use the state energy services contracts # DCP-0711-EX1 or PRF-46 to directly select an auditor qualified through the state’s competitive procurement process.
+DOER has released recommendations for selecting an energy evaluation and an overview of the types of energy evaluations: How to Choose An Energy Assessment for Municipal Buildings in Massachusetts .
+Municipalities may use the statewide contract PRF62 to select an auditor qualified through the state’s competitive procurement process.
+If using PRF62, be sure to follow the instructions in the user guide http://www.mass.gov/anf/docs/osd/uguide/prf62designateddoer.pdf.
 If using these independent energy evaluation services, municipalities need to consult with Mass Save to determine if energy efficiency measures identified are eligible for financial incentives.

-The Green Communities Division is available to help facilitate these energy evaluation services and to act as a technical resource to answer efficiency-related questions.
-Please contact your Regional Coordinator or Aimee.Powelka@state.ma.us (617-626-7356).
+The Green Communities Division is available to help facilitate energy evaluation services and to act as a technical resource to answer efficiency-related questions.
+Please contact your Regional Coordinator.